trunk-rs/trunk/site/content/_index.md

 }
 ```

 Trunk uses a source HTML file to drive all asset building and bundling.
-Trunk also ships with a [built-in sass/scss compiler](https://github.com/compass-rs/sass-rs), so let's get started with the following example.
+Trunk also uses the official [dart-sass](https://github.com/sass/dart-sass), so let's get started with the following example.
 Copy this HTML to the root of your project's repo as `index.html`:

 ```html
 <html>